cyberN/NS2Bot/README.md

 Changelog
 ------------

+* Version 0.5.1
+	* Fixed to work with NS2 build 241

 * Version 0.5
 	* Fixed to work with NS2 build 229
 	* Changed pathfinding to use BotGorge's BotAIPathMixin by ZycaR